patrici0/ecs-code-on-aws/03-DeployFargate/README.md

 After clicking on next, you should see a message saying that your load balancer is not using any secure listener.
 We can just skip this screen, by clicking on **Next: Configure Security Groups**.

 >NOTE: In a production environment, you should also have a secure listener on port 443.
-This will require an SSL certificate, which can be obtained from [AWS Certificate Manager](https://aws.amazon.com/certificate-manager/), or from your registrar/any CA.  For the purposes of this workshop, we will only create the insecure HTTP listener.
+This will require an SSL certificate, which can be obtained from [AWS Certificate Manager](https://aws.amazon.com/certificate-manager/), or from a registrar/any CA.  For the purposes of this workshop, we will only create the insecure HTTP listener.
 DO NOT RUN THIS IN PRODUCTION.

 Let's now create a security group to be used by your ALB.
-In *Step 3: Configure Security Groups* screen, let's select the option `Create a new security group`.
+In the *Step 3: Configure Security Groups* screen, let's select the option `Create a new security group`.
 Change the **Security group name** to `containers-workshop-alb-sg` and create a rule allowing all traffic in the port `80`:

 ![create alb security group](/03-DeployFargate/images/create_alb_sg.png)

 Then, click on **Next: Configure Routing**.

 During this initial setup, we're just adding a dummy health check on `/`.
 We'll add specific health checks for our ECS service endpoint when registering it with the ALB.
-Let's change only the the **Name** to `dummy`:
+Let's only fill in the field **Name** with the text `dummy`:

 ![add routing](/03-DeployFargate/images/configure_alb_routing.png)

-Click on **Next: Register Targets** and skip this section by just clicking on **Next: Review**.
+Click on **Next: Register Targets** and skip this next section by just clicking on **Next: Review**.
 If your values look correct, click **Create**:

 ![alb creation](/03-DeployFargate/images/alb_creation.png)